doctrine/dbal/UPGRADE.md

 - Use of our low-overhead runtime deprecation API, details: https://github.com/doctrine/deprecations/

+# Upgrade to 5.0

+## BC BREAK: Removed support for MariaDB 10.4 and MySQL 5.7

+* Upgrade to MariaDB 10.5 or later.
+* Upgrade to MySQL 8.0 or later.

 # Upgrade to 4.1

 ## Deprecated support for MariaDB 10.4 and MySQL 5.7